 Mid-cap companies are generally companies that have completed their initial start-up cycle, and in many cases have established markets and developed seasoned management teams.
 While mid-cap companies might offer greater opportunities for gain than larger companies, they also involve greater risk of loss.
 They may be more sensitive to changes in a company's earnings expectations and may experience more abrupt and erratic price movements than larger companies.
 Mid-cap companies' securities often trade in lower volumes and in many instances, are traded OTC or on a regional securities exchange, where the frequency and volume of trading is substantially less than is typical for securities of larger companies traded on national securities exchanges.
-Therefore, the securities of larger exchange-traded issuers, meaning it might be harder for a Sub-Fund to dispose of those holdings at an acceptable price when it wants to sell them.
+Therefore, the securities of mid-cap companies may be subject to wider price fluctuations and may be less liquid than securities of larger exchange-traded issuers, meaning it might be harder for a Sub-Fund to dispose of those holdings at an acceptable price when it wants to sell them.
 Mid-cap companies may have less established markets for their products or services and may have fewer customers and product lines than larger companies.
 They may have more limited access to financial resources and may not have the financial strength to sustain them through business downturns or adverse market conditions.
 Since mid-cap companies typically reinvest a high proportion of their earnings in their business, they may not pay dividends for some time, particularly if they are newer companies.
 Mid-cap companies may have unseasoned management or less depth in management skill than larger, more established companies.
 They may be more reliant on the efforts of particular members of their management team and management changes may pose a greater risk to the success of the business.
 Securities of unseasoned companies may be particularly volatile, especially in the short term and in periods of market instability, and may have limited liquidity in a declining market.
 It may take a substantial period of time to realise a gain on an investment in a mid-cap company, if any gain is realised at all.